mleyb/idsvr-poc/README.md

 # idsvr-poc

-Packaging IdentityServer4 in a Linux container, with CI/CD.
+Build of IdentityServer4 into a Linux container image, with CI through TravisCI, then CD to Docker Hub & Azure Web App Linux Container.

 https://hub.docker.com/r/mleybourne/idsrv